 I appreciate the philosophy to do one thing really well instead of many things just ok.
 This is what the folks at Hover have embraced.
 They are a domain registrar and that is all they do, but they do it well.
 I like having my domains separate from my hosting.
 Why?
 Because if your host is having a problem, you can easily point a site to another location, i.e. not a good idea to have all of your eggs in one tech basket.
 But probably the main reason I use them is for their UI.
 I know, you’re thinking “you’re registering domains, and changed DNS records, who cares about UI?”
 And I thought that too which is why Hover wasn’t my first choice.
 I gave Namecheap.com a go from another WordPress agency’s recommendation, but the interface was so bad and clunky I moved everything over to Hover, despite Namecheap’s lower pricing.
 To be fair, Namecheap.com has since done a full site redesign, but I’m staying with Hover for the foreseeable future.

-I personally do not have a website hosted on Flywheel but I know several folks that do.
-First, they are only WordPress and I really like that.
-Second, their UI is really amazing and they have a totally different workflow than your average hosting company.
+I recently switched all of my active sites to Flywheel.
+Their customer service is excellent and even more important, they are fast!
+You want a good visual experience?
+Well their UI is really amazing and they have a totally different workflow than your average hosting company.
 They are geared toward designers — you do not have to be technical in any way regarding setting up hosting.
 And, they have collaboration in mind from the start — you can get started immediately without a credit card.
 Just sign up for your own account, start a new site and select the option that the site will be transferred to the client later for payment.
 Easy peasy – your client can easily take ownership when it’s time to go live, and you remain as a user in case you need to log in at a later date/time.
-P.S. – they also do free migrations and have kick-butt support at the ready.
+P.S. – they also do FREE migrations and have kick-butt support at the ready.

 All-In-One Website + Hosting Services